Neilus03/NegMed/README.md

   - `FlickrDataset`: Generates a data loader by loading image filenames, captions, and the vocabulary.
   - `Padding`: Adds padding to captions in a batch to ensure uniform length.

-### Data

-To run this project, you need to download the image and caption datasets.
-The datasets are available for download using the following link: [flickr8k Dataset](https://drive.google.com/drive/folders/1skoIZFClsh_Ol-wiwG_Foo53BQF8KOMW?usp=sharing).
-Download the training images and captions, as well as the validation images and captions as separate files.

-You will also need the following libraries, packages, and frameworks:
-- PyTorch
-- Spacy
-- OS
-- Pandas
-- NumPy
-- PIL (Pillow)

 ## Code Structure